AquaticEcoDynamics/glm-py/docs/blog/posts/sparkling-lake-tutorial.md

 from glmpy import simulation
 ```

-We now need to specify the location of any files we'll be using in the simulation.
+We now need to specify the location of any files that we'll use in the simulation.
 For Sparkling Lake, that's just your newly created `glm3.nml` and the meterological boundary condition file `nldas_driver.csv`.
-These will be defined in a dictionary where the key is the filename and the value is the filepath:
+These will be defined in a dictionary where the key is the filename and the value is the file path:

 ```python
 files = {